 “Romantic,” she said dryly, even as her heart began to pound.
 “But I should get breakfast first, don’t you think?”

 “You’re bleeding through your sweatpants.”
 He shoved the sweats back up her legs to her knees, careful to avoid the wounds.
-His eyes fixed on the deep gashes, the only sign he felt anything being the bunching of his jaw.
+As his eyes fixed on the deep gashes, the only sign he gave that he felt anything was the bunching of his jaw.